 Guido Gobino chocolate shop: we visited the shop in Via Lagrange 1A, but there is another one in Corso Vittorio Emanuele II 72.
 In both shops you will find the products of the master chocolatier Guido Gobino who, through the use of quality raw materials, manages to give his chocolate an authentic and unmistakable taste.
 In his shop, of course, you will also find the famous gianduiotti, in both traditional and innovative versions.
 You can also book tastings on the official website.

 The Mole Antonelliana is not only an interesting historical building worth visiting, but from the top of its dome it is also a privileged viewpoint over the city and the surrounding Alps.
 At the time of our visit, unfortunately the panoramic lift to the top was closed for maintenance.
-But don’t miss the chance to see Turin from above and, if you do, please let us know by leaving a comment below or, if you want it, by writing an article to publish on our blog!
+But don’t miss the chance to see Turin from above and, if you do, please let us know by leaving a comment below!